 Will a Juvenile Record Show on a Background Check?

 When you apply for a job, can a juvenile record be used against you is an important question to consider.
-If an employer is searching for how to find out if someone was arrested, the company will likely run an investigation into your background and any potential criminal history.
+If an employer is searching for information if a person was arrested, the company will likely run an investigation into your background and any potential criminal history.
 While the majority of employers will run a background check on potential employees, they will typically not search for more than what they are able to find online or within public records.
 Many times that is all the information an employer needs to see to know if you are a good fit for their company; however, some jobs may require more vetting.

 If this is the case, then your prospective employer may request that you give the company permission to run a formal criminal background check.
 Due to background check regulations set forth by the FCRA, employers are restricted in how they use criminal history in their hiring decisions, there are some jobs where having a record could be disqualifying.
 The best examples of this would be when applying for work with the federal government, jobs that require a security clearance, or positions where you may be interacting with children.